spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/company-account-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the following modules were installed:
+Make sure that the following modules have been installed:

 | MODULE | EXPECTED DIRECTORY |
 | --- | --- |